 Examples: One past scholar, without having to be asked, voluntarily took care of a neighbor’s house and lawn while she was recovering from surgery, putting her needs above his schedule.
 Another, upon seeing a Hispanic family at a table in a local restaurant having difficulty placing their order, left her table without being prompted to act as translator.
 These are the stories we want to hear, and if your nominee is worthy, going the extra mile to learn the stories to pass them on with this nomination will make the difference.
 We accept multiple nominations from different nominators for the same student, as that tells us much about the student as a whole person.
 Students must not participate in the nominating process, and any promotion by a student on his or her behalf will render that student ineligible.
 We want this award to be a complete SURPRISE to the student.
 Please do not discuss this nomination with the student you are considering.

 How To Make A Nomination

-Begin by printing the Scholarship Nomination Form, completing it, and mailing it to the address at the bottom of the form no later than April 10, 2018.
-Letters of support from those, other than the nominator, are highly encouraged, and can be sent as attachments to the form or by separate mail.
+Begin by opening the Scholarship Nomination Form.
+It must be received no later than April 15, 2019.
+Letters of support from those, other than the nominator, are highly encouraged, and can be included as attachments to the form.
 Without those anecdotes of instances of compassion and kindness that someone observed and is willing to report, it is nearly impossible for the student to be selected.
 We cannot emphasize the importance of this enough.